fur-q/handlr/readme.md

 # handlr
 [http://b23.be/handlr](http://b23.be/handlr)

-## features
+## What it does

-- sits in your systray and opens the URLs on your clipboard
+handlr is a tool for batch opening URLs.
+It sits in your systray and finds any URLs in your clipboard, presents them all, and gives the ability to send some or all of them to the default browser.

-- supports regular text as well as firefox/chrome's HTML clipboard formats
+Firefox and Chrome users can also copy a segment of a webpage, and handlr will find any URLs contained within the HTML.
+(Opera doesn't put HTML content onto the clipboard, and IE/Safari haven't been tested.)

-- written in wxLua
+Handlr is written in [wxLua](http://wxlua.sourceforge.net).
+A Windows build is available in the Downloads section.

-- windows build available in downloads, linux build coming shortly
+## What it doesn't do (yet)

-## todo
+- No Unicode support (appears to be a wxLua issue, working on it)

-- fix unicode support
+- No Linux build (should build fine, but HTML clipboard support probably won't work)
-- write tests
+- No website (coming soon)
-- stop using a .bat file to build it
+- No cross-platform build system (coming soon)

-now stop bugging me about not having a readme github ok thanks
+- No automated tests